SelecTree: Tree Detail

 Has Evergreen foliage.

 Growth Rate: 12 to 24 Inches per Year.

 Longevity 40 to 150 years.

-Leaves Scalelike, Blue Green, Gray Green or Medium to Dark Green, No Change, Evergreen.
+Leaves Scalelike, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Brown or Purple Cone, Small (0.25 - 0.50 inches), fruiting in Fall or Winter Wildlife use it.

 Bark Light Green, Light Gray or Red Brown, Exfoliating, Furrowed or Smooth.

 Shading Capacity Rated as Dense in Leaf.

 Sunset Zones 1 - 24.

 Exposure Full Sun to Partial Shade.